 The author identifies several different kinds of people who tend to say yes, such as the people pleaser, the overachiever, the FOMO’er, and the pushover.
 There’s even a multiple-choice quiz to help you determine which type you are.

-The book covers “the gates of hell no” and setting boundaries, and includes the metaphor of sheep representing your time, energy, and money (and I certainly love me some sheep).
+The book covers “the gates of hell no” and setting boundaries.
+Sheep are used as a metaphor representing your time, energy, and money (and I certainly love me some sheep).

-The author points out that even insincere apologies can be useful, as they can serve as lube to decrease the friction for all involved.
+The author points out that even insincere apologies can be useful as lube to decrease the friction for all involved.

 There are instructions for the look that keeps small talkers at bay, which is totally up my alley.

 She also ponders the situations in which laying out fuck bucks may or may not be called for.
 Plus she is all for saying that no, you are absolutely not okay.

 While the book is written in a playful tone, the advice is actually very good.
 Saying no is something most of us struggle with, yet we should do it more often.
 This book is a great source of ideas, plus it will make you laugh at the same time.

 I received a reviewer copy of this book from NetGalley.